omolewadavids/RetinopathyChatBot/README.md

 ## Loading and Preprocessing

 ### The NLP Model was processed on the Google Colab while the Image classification was processed on my personal machine.
+A database was created to keep track all the questions that the Bot was not trainned to answer.
+The Model is updated everyday by retraining the model

 ### Resize All Images